-Weekly

-2-3 times/month 2 points

-Monthly 1 points
+2-3 times/month 2 points Monthly 1 points

 2. Church attendance of parent or guardian

-Weekly
+Wee ekly3 points

-2-3 times/month
+2-3 times/month2 points

-2 9 times/month

-Monthly
+Mo nthly1 points

 \ Weekly indicates every week except for sickness and family holidays and would usually therefore be in excess of 40 weeks in the year.